 Where to Buy Biblically Responsible Stocks

 Now that you know the best BRI stocks, you must know where to buy them.
 You can purchase through a brokerage firm, online or mobile application, or a qualified personal investment advisor.
 In terms of brokerage options, you can invest with Robinhood or Empower (Formerly Personal Capital).

 Ensure your financial advisor knows you want your money to change the world positively.
-Investing in biblically responsible stocks, you’re not only showing everyone what you believe in but also proactively making a difference.
+Investing in biblically responsible stocks shows everyone what you believe in and proactively makes a difference.
 You’re leading by example when you’re partnering with companies that put their values first.